tommyzakhoo/autoregressive-part-1/README.md

 <p align="left">
   <img src="https://raw.githubusercontent.com/tommyzakhoo/autoregressive/master/panic.jpg", width="300">
   <br>
   <i> A crowd forms outside a Wall Street bank during the Panic of 1907.
+Our understanding of economics and financial mathematics has advanced quite a bit since then.
 Photo from <a href="https://digitalcollections.nypl.org/items/510d47dd-5b2c-a3d9-e040-e00a18064a99">New York Public Library</a>. </i>
 </p>

 ## Status
 Work in progress.
-Last update: 6 August 2018.
+Last update: 14 August 2018.

 ### Table of contents